stormluke/term-list-scrollable/README.md

 ### ScrollableList.header(lable: String)

-Set or get header, set header if `label` provided, or return header item. `label` with null will unset it.
+Set or get header, set header if `label` provided, or return header item. `label` with '' will unset it.

 ### ScrollableList.footer(lable: String)

-Set or get footer, set footer if `label` provided, or return footer item. `label` with null will unset it.
+Set or get footer, set footer if `label` provided, or return footer item. `label` with '' will unset it.

 ### ScrollableList.remove(id: String)